zulip/zulip/docs/production/security-model.md

   browser is logged into a Zulip account that has received the uploaded file in question).

-* Zulip supports using the Camo image proxy to proxy content, like inline image previews, that can be inserted into the Zulip message feed by other users over HTTPS.
+* Zulip supports using the Camo image proxy to proxy content like inline image previews, that can be inserted into the Zulip message feed by other users.
+This ensures that clients do not make requests to external servers to fetch images, improving privacy.

 * By default, Zulip will provide image previews inline in the body of messages when a message contains a link to an image.
 You can